gmantas93/assignments/CV.md

 * Collection and restoration of old / retro objects
 * Reading literature
 * Exploit opportunities for traveling
-* Sport recreational (previous experiences from fencing, football and archery teams)
+* Recreational sports especially gymnastics also previous experiences from fencing, football and archery teams